WorldCat Digital Collection Gateway frequently asked questions

 Questions specific to repository managers with OAI-compliant repositories (non-CONTENTdm repositories)

 Can I register more than one repository with the WorldCat Digital Collection Gateway?

 Yes.
 Modifying or issuing Gateway KEYs to accommodate multiple users, as well as multiple repositories, is a simple configuration.
 In the OCLC Online Service Center order form, you will be asked to choose between 3 ‘types’ of Gateway keys.
 We recommend 10:10 (10 users: 10 repositories).
-Alternatively, you may send an e-mail request to email@example.com and request that your existing key be modified to one of the other key options.
+Alternatively, you may contact OCLC support and request that your existing key be modified to one of the other key options.

 In the Manage Accounts tab of the Gateway I notice that I can select a “repository type” from a pull-down list.
 Are there different features available for different repository types?

 This selection is for informational purposes only.
 It informs OCLC staff about the type of OAI repository software that you own.
 It is not used within the system to change capabilities.
 It is used for trouble-shooting purposes.

 When I log into the WorldCat Digital Collection Gateway, am I able to harvest my entire repository as one set?